What Winners Receive

 Recognition at the Harris Theater

-The Chicago Innovation Award winners, the Up-and-Comer Award winners, and the People’s Choice Award winner are honored on-stage in front of 1500 people at the Harris Theater on October 30th, 2013.
+The Chicago Innovation Award winners, the Up-and-Comer Award winners, and the People’s Choice Award winner are honored on-stage in front of 1500 people at the Harris Theater in October, 2014.

 Meeting with Mayor Emanuel

 Mayor Rahm Emanuel invites the winners of the Chicago Innovation Awards to City Hall to discuss how Chicago can accelerate the efforts of our hometown innovators.

 The winners will be invited to meet with Governor Pat Quinn for the opportunity to present their innovation to state leaders and discuss ways to advance innovation in Illinois.

 The winners will be invited to ring the NASDAQ bell in New York City to gain recognition on a global stage.

 Business and Innovation Training from Disney Institute

 The 10 Chicago Innovation Award winners will be invited to a 3.5 day business and innovation training program in Orlando, Florida provided by Disney Institute, including hotel accommodations for the winner’s family.

 Featured in Crain’s Chicago Business